status-im/nimbus-eth1/hive_integration/README.md

   ```nim
   nim c -r -d:release hive_integration/nodocker/consensus/consensus_sim
   ```
-  Note that this progam expects the _./tests_ directory accessible.
+  Note that this program expects the _./tests_ directory accessible.
 So if you compile from the _hive_integration/nodocker_ directory on a Posix system, the _./tests_ directory would be a symlink to _../../tests_.